FREE SHIPPING: UK £38 USA $48 Canada $75 EU €75 REST OF WORLD £300

 9. Onions

-Like apples, onions, especially red onions, are a great source or quercetin that is a natural antihistamine.
+Like apples, onions, especially red onions, are a great source of quercetin, which is a natural antihistamine.

 10. Ginger

-Compounds found in fresh ginger, including gingerol, help to stabilise mast cells as well as having natural anti-inflammatory benefits.
+Compounds found in fresh ginger, including gingerol, help stabilise mast cells and have natural anti-inflammatory benefits.

 11. Pomegranate